ahong14/updated_nba_rosters/README.md

 associated teams as a dropdown item for user to choose from.
 When clicking a team, the site animates to that team's page id and its roster is shown.
+User can jump to different teams using the navbar at the top of the page.

-Used bootstrap to create a carousel of slideshow images within a jumbotron to provide an introduction to the page.
+Used Bootstrap to create a carousel of slideshow images within a jumbotron to provide an introduction to the page.